jrsoftware/issrc/readme.txt

 Delphi 3 (3.02 to be exact).
 The rest of the projects are compiled under Delphi 2.01.

-ISCC.dpr - This is the command-line front-end to the compiler.
+ISCC - This is the command-line front-end to the compiler.
 Like Compil32, it depends on ISCmplr.dll to do the actual compiling.

-ISCmplr.dpr - This is a DLL which is loaded by Compil32 and ISCC to compile scripts.
+ISCmplr - This is a DLL which is loaded by Compil32 and ISCC to compile scripts.
 The actual compiler code is in Compile.pas.
 See CompInt.pas for the various structures and function declarations used to interface to the DLL.

-Setup.dpr - This is the actual "Setup" program.
+Setup - This is the actual "Setup" program.
 It displays the wizard, and performs all (un)installation-related tasks.

-SetupLdr.dpr - This is the "setup loader."
+SetupLdr - This is the "setup loader."
 It self-extracts a compressed Setup program into the user's TEMP directory and runs it from there.
 It also displays the "This will install..." message box.